brillout/vite-plugin-server-entry/readme.md

 ## Manual import

-Normally, the `dist/server/entry.js` file is automatically imported.
+Normally the `dist/server/entry.js` file is automatically imported.

 But this automatic importing doesn't work with Yarn PnP and certain Docker configurations, and you'll keep getting the following error: